Business simulation: Numeric simulations

 A numeric simulation can mimic a whole company on a high level or it can be more detailed and mimic specific organizational units or processes.
 In a numeric simulation the learner or user makes decisions by pulling levers and dialers as well as through inputting numbers.
 The decisions are processed and the outcomes are calculated and shown in reports and graphs, e.g. price and volume as well as number of employees can be decisions and the outcome can be viewed in e.g. an income statement, a balance sheet and a cash flow statement.
 Feedback is given throughout the simulation or at certain intervals, such as when a year has passed.
 Many numeric business simulations include elements of competition against other participants or against computer generated competitors.

 Types of business simulation games

 Business simulation games can be classified according to several properties.
 The first taxonomies were introduced already in the beginning of the 1960s (see e.g. Greenlaw et al., 1962).
 Here we introduce the taxonomy from Biggs, which is practically identical with the taxonomy from Greenlaw et al.

 The simulation gaming process

-Business simulation game developers regard their artifacts to be learning environments.
+Business simulation games are designed to provide a sandbox learning environments.
 When arguing for this, they most often refer to David A. Kolb's influential work in the field of experiential learning.
 During the last decades ideas from constructivism and authentic e-learning have also provided new perspectives for considering the role of business simulations in learning.

 The activities carried out during a simulation game training session are: